A Top 13 List on Getting Clients To Open Up

 Don’t pretend to have all the answers - Clients can sniff this out in a heartbeat.
 Be honest about the areas in which you have practical experience and where you’ve had success.
 It’s okay to bring in new ideas, but don’t pretend to know what you don’t.

-Don’t be afraid to recommend what is not in your wheelhouse - The client will view you as a true advocate when they realize your only goal is to develop the success of their organization.
+Don’t be afraid to outsource what is not in your wheelhouse - The client will view you as a true advocate when they realize your only goal is to develop the success of their organization.
 Do your homework and find solutions outside of your own.

 Venue of the meeting matters - Have you ever considered having a meeting in a coffee shop instead of the client’s business location.
 Being on neutral territory means there are no distractions, and walls tend to come down.